theteamworks/project-board-automation/README.md

 > ⚠️ Information:
 > ```diff
->!
-Note: This action has not been fully working with dependabot pull requests and is the subject of further testing.
+> !
+This action has not been fully working with dependabot pull requests and is the subject of further testing.
 Happy path has been tested.
 > ```